 Message from the Chairman of the Board of Directors, CEO

 Mejiro Gakuen was founded in 1923 as Kenshin Gakuen on an elevated location in the Shinjuku area of Tokyo known as Mejirodai.
-Since then, 96 years has elapsed and Mejiro Gakuen has grown and undergone bold changes, particularly during the last 25 years with Mejiro University at the core, developing into a comprehensive educational and training institution with a junior high school, senior high school, junior college, university, and graduate school, serving over approximately 7,000 students.
+Since then, 98 years has elapsed and Mejiro Gakuen has grown and undergone bold changes, particularly during the past 25 years or so with Mejiro University at its core, developing into a comprehensive educational and research institution with a junior high school, senior high school, college, university, and graduate school, serving approximately 7,000 students.

 The conditions of the society surrounding Mejiro Gakuen are expected to change even more rapidly and grow increasingly complex.
 Under such circumstances, Mejiro Gakuen will continue its efforts so that the young people enrolled will be able to learn the unyielding spirit of the institution "Shu," "Shi," and "Shin," set forth by the founder (that is, the spirit of "Proactively contributing to the country and society, having an enthusiastic attitude towards learning, together with one's leaders, and expressing gratitude toward the people who provide support for one's life") and acquire the motivation and capability required to survive the difficult times that they will face in the future.